The VICE Guide to Los Angeles

 Arts District/Little Tokyo

-Little Tokyo has a few decent shops and more than a few decent restaurants in its a-little-too-cute outdoor plaza, but you’re missing the point of being there if you skip the less polished Galleria.
+Little Tokyo has some decent stuff in the slightly-too-cute outdoor plaza, but you’re missing the point of this place if you skip the Galleria.
 This mall is a dilapidated relic of the 90s full of specialty shops, a grungy BYOB booth karaoke spot, and a strangely fun bowling alley/bar/arcade on the third floor.

-Cross Alameda Street into the Arts District and you’ll find a different sort of great restaurants, bars, and arcades altogether.
-Don’t go in Wurstkuche if there’s a line, but do wander around admiring all the unique murals and wall designs.
-Instagram fashionistas be warned: these spots are played-out as fuck for photo shoots.
+Cross Alameda Street into the Arts District and you’ll find a totally different set of great restaurants, bars, and arcades altogether.
+Don’t go into Wurstkuche if there’s a line, and for the love of Christ, have some respect for yourself and don’t take Instagrams in front of the murals that litter the area.

 North Hollywood

-You’d think the valley was East Berlin the way some speak of it.
-These detractors are likely the same people that still think industry lunches are done at the Ivy.
-The valley of today is much less concerned with what you think, especially in hotspots like NoHo.
-The cheap rent coupled with myriad acting and dance schools in the area have made this a mecca for fresh-off-the-bus young transplants.
-Naturally, the requisite bars, shops, and eateries have bubbled up to accommodate the bright-eyed and bushy-tailed before the slog of living in this city robs them of all their disposable income.
+You’d think The Valley was Mordor the way some people speak of it, but The Valley of today is much less concerned with what you think–especially in hotspots like NoHo.
+The cheap rent coupled with myriad acting and dance schools have made the area a mecca for fresh-off-the-bus transplants.
+Naturally, the requisite bars, shops, and eateries have bubbled up to accommodate the bright-eyed and bushy-tailed young things (until the city crushes their dreams and the move back home.)

 Sawtelle

-Note: Update: A listing has been removed from this post due to unreliable information about the venue.